• About

 • Reduce the oven temperature to 325F.

-• In the bowl of the stand mixer, beat the cream cheese on medium speed until smooth.
+• In the bowl of the stand mixer, beat the cream cheese and sugar on medium speed until smooth.

 • Scrape the sides and bottom of the bowl, then beat for another minute.